yurikoex/browser-mmo/README.md

 This employs two primary techniques, one being a quadtree, the second being a blockchain, which this this project will call a leafchain.

-NOTE: avoiding calling quadtree node's node's to avoid confusion about node.js
+NOTE: avoiding calling quadtree node's node's to avoid confusion about node.js and player nodes(TOO MANY NODES!).

 ## Laws of a Leafchain